JoeIMIsu/codingpedia.github.io/_posts/2018-01-26-how-to-make-parallel-calls-in-java-with-completablefuture.md

 **Notes:**

-* the `supplyAsync` method takes a [`Supplier`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) which contains the code we want to execute asynchronously - in our case this is where the REST call takes place...
+* the `supplyAsync` method takes a [`Supplier`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) which contains the code you want to execute asynchronously - in this case this is where the REST call takes place...
-* we fire all the rest calls and we collect all the `futures` in a list
+* you fire all the rest calls and you collect all the `futures` in a list
-* in the end we collect all the results with the help of the `join()` method - this returns the value of the CompletableFuture when complete, or throws an (unchecked) exception if completed exceptionally.
+* in the end you collect all the results with the help of the `join()` method - this returns the value of the CompletableFuture when complete, or throws an (unchecked) exception if completed exceptionally.